Children running outside

 Grant Funding Cycle

-The Dallas Foundation’s Racial Equity Fund will help advance equity for Dallas’ BIPOC residents by strategically and purposefully directing philanthropic dollars to support organizations that combat systemic inequities.
+The Dallas Foundation’s Racial Equity Fund was established to help advance equity for Dallas’ BIPOC residents by strategically and purposefully directing philanthropic dollars to support nonprofit organizations that combat systemic inequities.
+Grants from The Dallas Foundation will be awarded to nonprofit organizations working in Dallas County within the areas of:

 • Education